STOLEN from the STATION SITE

 In 2009, on Spring Monday, Rolleston-on-Dove had, for the first time, played host to vintage and classic road vehicles; this event, known as the "Transport Festival", has been repeated each year, growing in size and popularity.
 From this event a number of interested persons formed a group known as "The Rolleston Engineering and Transport Society" or "TREATS".
 In 2012, by which time Clive had almost given-up on his vision for the station, he was invited to present a lecture to TREATS, explaining the history of the village railway and his ideas for the future of its remains.

-In 2013 the "Station Group" under the TREATS umbrella was formed and a detailed proposal document submitted to the Parish Council; the initial stage to renovate the up-line or southbound platform, seen in photographs, construct a replica station nameboard to be positioned in its original location and create a wildflower meadow in the area between the two platforms.
-This won approval; working parties began imediately assessing the work needed by clearing brambles and other vegetation from the up-line platform and various specialists were consulted and funding sought.
+In 2013 the "Station Group" under the TREATS umbrella was formed and a detailed proposal document submitted to the Parish Council.
+The initial stage to renovate the up-line or southbound platform, seen in photographs, construct a replica station nameboard to be positioned in its original location and create a wildflower meadow in the area between the two platforms won approval.
+Working parties began imediately assessing the work needed by clearing brambles and other vegetation from the up-line platform and various specialists were consulted and funding sought.

 Early in April 2014 the project was awarded £7,600.00 from the Heritage Lottery Fund, followed in July by a donation of £500.00 from the Rolleston Transport Festival Committee.
-A contractor has cleared the platform area, the southbound platform re-edged with slabs and the northbound platform partly re-edged.
-The two platform gardens/rockeries are re-instated and the shaded areas stocked with ferns and woodland flowers reared and planted by local residents including Mrs Maureen Martin.
-Information panels describing the station buildings and equipment as well as the fauna and flora to be found along the Jinny Nature Trail have been installed.
-Wild flower seeds have been sown in the area between the platforms with the assistance of Rolleston Brownies and pupils from John of Rolleston Primary School.
+A contractor cleared the platform area, the southbound platform re-edged with slabs and the northbound platform partly re-edged.
+The two platform gardens/rockeries are re-instated and the shaded areas stocked with ferns and woodland flowers reared and planted by local residents including Mr and Mrs Joe Martin.
+Interpretation panels describing the station buildings and equipment as well as the fauna and flora to be found along the Jinny Nature Trail have been installed.
+Wild flower seeds have been sown in the area between the platforms with the assistance of Rolleston Guides and Brownies and pupils from John of Rolleston Primary School.

 Saturday 1st November marked the 120th anniversary of the opening of the station, so the opportunity for a celebration could not be missed.
 The day dawned and the sun came out to greet 75 invited guests, and a similar number of village residents, to witness the unveiling of a replica station name board by the Mayor and Mayoress of East Staffordshire Borough Council, Councillor Ron Clarke and Mrs Clarke.
-Also attending – the local MP, Mr Andrew Griffiths and Mrs Griffiths, Rolleston Parish Council chairman, Mr James Toon and Borough Councillor Mrs Beryl Toon.
-Special guests, Mr and Mrs David Penlington travelled from Cumbria; Mr Penlington having spent his boyhood at one of the adjacent station houses has provided a vital insight into the activities of the station during its latter years, before closure.
+Also attending – Mrs K. Griffiths, the current Member of Parlaiment, Rolleston Parish Council chairman, Mr James Toon and Borough Councillor Mrs Beryl Toon.
+Special guests, Mr and Mrs David Penlington travelled from Cumbria.
+Mr Penlington, having spent his boyhood at one of the adjacent station houses, has provided a vital insight into the activities of the station during its latter years, before closure.
 The accompanying photograph shows the guests assembled in front of the new station name board and includes four pupils of John of Rolleston Primary School who presented posies.

 To compliment the name board, built by TREATS member Mr Alex Thorp, a little further along the south bound platform, the visitor can relax on the newly-installed traditional platform bench, bearing the name "Rolleston" carved on the seat back by village resident Mr Joe Martin.